nightblade9/topical/README.md

 To see which tags don't have a corresponding entry in `tags.json`, run `tropical` with the command-line argument `--report-missing-tag-descriptions`

+# How Search Works

+Since Tropical generates static sites, we can't track which links are more or less popular, or scan an article's contents for relevancy.
+Instead, we look at the title, tags, and blurb.

+For every word the user searches for, if that word appears in any of the fields specified above, that increases the rank of that article for that search.

+Tropical uses a weighted average:
+- title matches are worth 2 points per search word
+- tag matches are worth 1 point per search word
+- blurb matches are worth 4 points per search word

+While blurbs are optional, if search is important to your site, we highly recommend writing terse, keyword-packed blurbs; it will dramatically improve the quality of search results.

 # Additional Pages

 You can add additional static HTML pages to your project; simply create a `pages` directory and add any `.html` files.
 Like other files, they will be combined with the theme and copied to the output directory.